NEU-KKristof/W_Chess/README.md

 put the SQL commands into the localhost admin tab <br>
 <br>

-DO NOT EVER OPEN THE
+DO NOT EVER OPEN THE Don't click on me.exe or you are going to have a blue time